bcakmakoglu/vue-flow/docs/src/guide/getting-started.md

 # CodeSandbox

-If you're looking for a quick way to get started, check out our [CodeSandbox template](https://codesandbox.io/p/sandbox/vue-flow-basic-gfgro4).
+If you're looking for a quick way to get started, check out the [CodeSandbox template](https://codesandbox.io/p/sandbox/vue-flow-basic-gfgro4).

 ## Installation